Grounding Computer Use Agents on Human Demonstrations: Training

 where $p^\ast$ is the closest point in $B$, and $\text{MaxDist}(B, W, H)$ is the maximum possible distance a point inside an image of width $W$ and height $H$ can have.
 However, this suffered from sparsity and weak gradient signals.

 2. \textit{Binary reward:} A simple scheme assigning

 This proved more stable than continuous rewards but lacked sensitivity to error magnitude.

-3. \textit{Customized Discrete Reward (final choice):} To distinguish between predictions that miss the bounding box by a small or large margin, and to encourage predictions inside the box to move closer to the center, we refined the reward into a multi-level discrete scale.
-Let the normalized distance be
+3. \textit{Customized Discrete Reward (final choice):} To distinguish between predictions that miss the bounding box by a small or large margin, and to encourage predictions inside the box to move closer to the center, we designed a customized discrete reward based on a normalized signed distance.
+The reward function is defined as: